hilory16/african-states-and-tribes/README.md

-# African-states-and-tribes.
+# African-states-and-tribes

-"African States & Tribes" is an open source project that simplifies the management of data related to African states and tribes.
-It enables users to easily fetch, sort, and filter information about various states and tribal groups across Africa.
-This project is ideal for developers working on projects involving regional data, educational resources, or applications that focus on the rich cultural diversity of Africa.
-Enhance your application's geographical and cultural data integration with this comprehensive tool.
+This project provides comprehensive insights into African countries, the origins of various tribes, and their geographic distributions.
+Built to celebrate and document Africa’s rich multicultural landscape, it allows users to explore the continent’s diverse cultural heritage, discovering the roots and locations of countless ethnic groups across Africa.

 # Install
 `npm i country-state-city`